noties/Markwon/README.md

 implementation 'ru.noties:markwon:1.1.1-SNAPSHOT'
 ```

-Please note that `markwon-image-loader`, `markwon-syntax` and `markwon-view` are also present in `SNAPSHOT` repository and share the same version as main `markwon` artifact.
+Please note that `markwon-image-loader`, `markwon-syntax-highlight` and `markwon-view` are also present in `SNAPSHOT` repository and share the same version as main `markwon` artifact.

 ## Supported markdown features:
 * Emphasis (`*`, `_`)